Updated March 30, 2021

-Click here for my table of carbohydrate levels in Australian cat & kitten foods.
+Click here for a calculator & table of carbohydrate levels in Australian cat & kitten foods.
 You’ll see that there’s a tremendous variation between wet foods from very low to very high.
 There’s also a calculator so you can do it yourself.

 Tins alone will rot the teeth.
 Plaque removal is needed via either raw bones, dental biscuits or tooth brushing.
 You can read more about feline dental care here.